appvia/terranetes/docs/terranetes-controller/admin/cloudresource.md

       name: outputs
 ```

-Thus the managed [Configuration](../reference/configurations.terraform.appvia.io.md) at the end is a combination of this section plus the optional inputs from above.
+Hence, the managed [Configuration](../reference/configurations.terraform.appvia.io.md) is a composite of this section and the optional inputs detailed above.

 ## How to create Revisions?

-By hand of course, a [Revision](../reference/revisions.terraform.appvia.io.md) is nothing more standard CRD; however using the [tnctl create revision](../../cli/tnctl_create_revision/) command.
+The process of creating a [Revision](../reference/revisions.terraform.appvia.io.md) is a straightforward one, as it is a standard Custom Resource Definition (CRD).
+This can be accomplished either manually or by utilizing the [tnctl create revision](../../cli/tnctl_create_revision/) command, which simplifies the creation process.

 ```shell
 tnctl create revision https://github.com/terraform-aws-modules/terraform-aws-rds?ref=v5.9.0